-he past two decades have seen an explosion in Brain Computer Interface (BCI) research.
+he past two decades have seen an explosion in Neural Engineering research.
 However, despite significant advancements, overall progress in the field does not appear to have been commensurate with the scope of investment (over $200M in the last decade from NIH and NSF alone).
 Potential contributing factors include limited data, a lack of common evaluation metrics, and a diffuse focus on key challenges.
 For example, many topics of interest, such as automatic interpretation of EEGs, often suffer from data sets of 100 or fewer EEG studies, thus precluding the use of state of the art machine learning algorithms [1][2].
-Such small studies simply do not produce statistically significant outcomes and prevent generalization of the findings.
+Such small studies simply do not produce statistically significant outcomes and therefore prevent generalization of the findings.
 This problem is exacerbated when correlates such as drug treatments, patient medical histories, or patient demographics are factored in.
 In contrast, data-driven approaches have made enormous advances in recent years in other fields in terms of their ability to predict events through supervised training on big data resources.
 Equally important, however, is the fact that many of these techniques have the ability to discover underlying structure of the data using latent variables and unsupervised training techniques.
 The only impediment in recent years to applying these techniques has been the lack of a suitable amount of data to support comprehensive experimentation.

 The Neural Engineering Data Consortium (NEDC) is being launched to develop and curate massive data sets to be used in addressing the next generation of data-driven research challenges for the neural engineering community.
 NEDC’s primary mission will be to focus the attention of the research community on a progression of neural engineering research questions and to generate data to support those investigations.
+Competition-based evaluations on common data will also drive progress by focusing the community’s attention on key signal processing problems.
+While limited attempts at public competitions have been made in the past, most notably the Berlin BCI Competition, these efforts have not operated at a scale or progression that would have allowed researchers to address neural engineering research challenges systematically.

-A community-wide assessment, funded by a planning grant from the National Science Foundation, is being conducted to better define and prioritize the required resources needed by researchers to fuel innovation.
+A community-wide assessment, funded by a planning grant from the National Science Foundation, is being conducted to define and prioritize the resources required by researchers to fuel innovation.
 NEDC will broaden participation by making data available to research groups who have significant signal processing expertise but who lack capacity for data generation.
 This effort is modeled in part after similar successful endeavors, particularly in the human language technology field where the Linguistic Data Consortium (LDC) has led to systematic research and technology advances over a 20-year span[3][4].
-While limited attempts at public competitions have been made in the past, including the Berlin BCI Competition, these efforts have not operated at a scale or progression that would have allowed researchers to address neural engineering research challenges systematically and incrementally in a forum that brings funding agencies, researchers and technologies together.